OpenCDSS/cdss-app-tstool-doc-user/mkdocs-project/docs/command-ref/ReadReclamationHDB/ReadReclamationHDB.md

 end;
 ```

-*   Specify the `NHourIntervalOffset` commmand parameter as the expected hour offset from midnight
+*   Specify the `NHourIntervalOffset` command parameter as the expected hour offset from midnight
     for the first data value in the hourly time series,
     for the HDB time zone (e.g., MST for ECAO database).
     This tells TSTool to ignore all records that do not align.